 Do you lie awake at night, wondering how to get to sleep?
 According to the UK Sleep Council, 70% of Britons say they are getting less than seven hours of rest each night, while a third admit to waking throughout the night on a regular basis.

 Not only does daily exercise tire you out so you crave a good rest, but it also helps to lower your body temperature for a deeper sleep

 While we may have the best intentions, a large amount of us are still wondering how to get to sleep each night.

 So let’s look at how you go about your day and see if these quick fixes can help you fall asleep more easily and get a good eight hours.

 Sleep Tip 1: Keep Your Room Dark

 A dark bedroom will help you sleep better so if you’re having trouble getting to sleep due to light, hang up heavy curtains or blackout blinds and use a mask to shield your eyes from that fluorescent street lamp or the dreaded early morning light.

 Take a look around your room, are there any devices omitting light unnecessarily?
 Switch off any hallway lights that could be streaming through the doorway, replace any bulbs with low-wattage versions and cover any devices that could be lighting up your room.
 Yes, that includes your alarm clock or phone, we know it’s hard but you can do it!

 A common problem for many of us is turning off the screen, whether it’s the television, the iPad, the laptop or a smartphone.
-All of these backlit screen devices stimulate our minds and emit a high amount of artificial blue light that suppresses the rise of melatonin, so we don’t feel sleepy.
+All of these backlit screen devices stimulate our minds which is not great when you're trying to doze off.